-Incremental performance from base year composite scores to reference year composite scores will also be measured and used to generate ranks indicating change in annual performance.
+Incremental performance from base year composite scores to reference year composite scores will also be measured and used in ranking.

 2.4.2 Categorization of States for ranking

 As in the first round, based on the availability of data and the fact that similar States should be compared, the States will be ranked in three categories, namely Larger States, Smaller States and UTs (Table 2.1).